hungptit/ioutils/benchmark.md

 < ../../3p/src
 ```

-*A folder with about 50K of files and folders*
+*A small folder with about 50K of files and folders*

 ``` shell
 MacOS:commands hdang$ ../unittests/verify.sh ../../3p/src/boost